 Pets can be a great addition to any home, but one of the problems with them is that they can be frustrating when it comes to motion detectors and a security system.
-Cats especially can be very problematic, because they tend to get up on things more than dogs — so it’s not just about whether they’re being noticed by the motion detectors as they make their way across the floor.
+Cats especially can be problematic, because they tend to get on top of things more than dogs.
+So, it’s not just about whether they’re being noticed by the motion detectors as they make their way across the house.
 That can be adjusted for, by keeping the motion detectors from noticing anything that’s lower than a set level.
-But that won’t make any difference if the cat jumps up on something — and leaving the detectors off isn’t an option for strong protection.
+But, that won’t make any difference if the cat jumps up on something.
+And of course, turning off the motion detectors isn’t will weaken your security.

 One of the ways to reduce false positive from cats is to train them not to jump up on things.
-However, anyone who’s owned a cat knows that — while cats are very smart — they really tend to do what they want instead of doing what’s asked of them.
-A homeowner who has cats can also get IR sensor motion detectors, as these pick up body heat instead of actual movement.
+However, anyone who’s owned a cat knows that they tend to do what they want instead of doing what’s asked of them.
+A homeowner who has cats can also get IR sensor motion detectors.
+IR sensors pick up body heat instead of actual movement.
+Many modern IR motion sensors are designed to ignore the heat signature of pets below a certain weight–typically 40 pounds or so.
 With that in mind, they may be set where they aren’t so sensitive, and that will keep the cat from setting them off very often.
 But a bigger source of heat, such as a person, would be much more likely to set off one of these detectors and trigger an alarm.

 Do Motion Detectors and Pets Mix?

-Motion detectors and pets can be a good mix, but only if the detectors are installed correctly.
-Otherwise, the detectors will continue to be triggered by the cats roaming around the house.
+Motion detectors and pets can get along, but only if you have the right equipment and it is installed correctly.
+Otherwise, the cats will continue to trigger the motion detectors around the house.
 Frustrated with that problem, the homeowner might just turn off the detectors.
-That stops the issue with the cats, but it has the potential to leave the house vulnerable to break ins and other issues.
+That may solve the problems with the cats, but it also makes the security system less effective.

 Instead of taking that risk, it’s much better for a homeowner to focus on how to make sure that the motion detectors aren’t being triggered by the cats when the homeowner is away.

-There are, fortunately, a few tricks that can be used in order to reduce the chances of false alarms from cats triggering the motion detectors.
+Fortunately, there are a few tricks to help you reduce the number of false alarms from your motion detectors.

-Adjusting a Motion Detector When Cats Are Present
+Adjusting a Motion Detector Where Cats Are Present

 With any security system, the motion detectors can be adjusted.
-They can also be mounted in different locations and in different ways so they can work better and avoid false alarms.
-One of the tricks for motion detectors when there are cats in the home is to mount those detectors in areas where there isn’t anything for a cat to jump up on — and to mount them upside down.
+They can also be mounted in ways that reduce false alarms.
+Try to mount your detectors in areas where there are fewer things for cats to jump onto.
+Also, consider mounting them upside down.
 Then they look up for motion, instead of down, so they don’t see the cats roaming underneath them.
 Trial and error will still be important, but this can help reduce problems.

 Reducing the Problem of False Alarms